-The student is expected to meet with their Supervisory Committee shortly after the committee's formation to formulate and approve their iPOS.
+The student is expected to meet with their Faculty Chair shortly after the committee's formation to formulate and approve their iPOS.
 It is the student's responsibility to submit and update their iPOS (found in "My Programs" section of MyASU) yearly and to include the iPOS requirements as noted in this handbook depending on their degree.
 This will be submitted to an advisor and be approved for this initial submission.
 Please see the iPOS How-to guides to help with clarification on how to submit these.
 You will submit a M.A. iPOS and Ph.D. iPOS.
+The iPOS is required to be submitted in the first year of the program.